-Dr. Bradley Noel, Chair Dr. Daniel Scott
+Dr. Daniel Scott, Chair

 Christian Ministries seeks to prepare students for a wide variety of ministries from a Christian perspective.
 This includes those wishing to pursue ministry as their primary vocation, and those desiring additional ministry training to complement another chosen profession.
-Students may choose from one of four Christian Ministry minors.
+Students may choose from one of four Christian Ministry foci.

-CHRISTIAN MINISTRIES MINORS
+CHRISTIAN MINISTRIES MINOR

-Christian Ministries minors are intended to give excellent practical training in one of four specific ministry foci without sacrificing solid academic strength.
+The Christian Ministries minor is intended to give excellent practical training in one of four specific ministry foci without sacrificing solid academic strength.
 Students desiring to enter into ministry as their vocation will wish to complete a Christian Ministries minor with a major in Biblical Studies and Theology.
 Students desiring practical ministry training as a complement to their chosen major, such as English, Business, or Psychology, may take the Christian Ministries minor to achieve this goal.

-Youth Ministry Minor Requirements
+Youth Ministry Requirements

-Minor Requirem ents (Credit hours in bold are required) Credit Hours
+Minor Requirements (Credit hours in bold are required) Credit Hours

 CHRI 121 Ministry Today 3

 CHRI 331 Canadian Youth Culture 3

 CHRI 339 Internship in Youth Ministry 3

 CHRI 344 Seminar in Ministry 3

 Two of: 6

 CHRI Christian Ministries Course 3

 CHRI Christian Ministries Course 3

 PSYC 211 Developmental Psychology I 3

-Total Minor Require ements 18
+Total Minor Requirem Total Minor Requirements